cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_localization_type**
-> InlineResponse201 create_localization_type(project, inline_object2=inline_object2)
+> CreateResponse create_localization_type(project, localization_type_spec=localization_type_spec)

-Create or retrieve localization types.
-A localization type is the metadata definition object for a localization.
-It includes shape, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Create state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example